kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This protects Kora’s semantic simplicity.

-## Framework Philosophy Is Hard to Infer From Types Alone
+## Framework Philosophy Is Hard to Infer From Types Alone { #framework-philosophy-hard-infer }

 Types tell the agent what is possible.